 While most people seek a new job for better pay and benefits, some people discover that their jobs are being terminated because their employers are closing, moving, or merging their businesses.
 Just in the Louisville area alone, we have seen dramatic changes in our economy.
 Brown & Williamson is gone, Humana is the midst of being sold, each of our hospitals have seen their parent companies bought or sold, General Electric is gone.
 Even YUM, the owner of Kentucky Fried Chicken, has moved their headquarters to Texas.
 These few companies impact tens of thousands of Jobs.
 Resulting in layoffs, restructuring and employers reapplying for jobs with new owners.

-Hundreds of thousands of Kentuckians with misdemeanors charges, who did not qualify for expungement before the passage of House Bill 40, may now expunge their criminal records.
+Hundreds of thousands of Kentuckians with misdemeanor charges, who did not qualify for expungement before the passage of House Bill 40, may now expunge their criminal records.

 Kentucky's new expungement law protects you.
 Once your record is expunged it means: